-Danes Hill School seeks to provide a broad and balanced education for all children between the ages of 3 and 13.
+- 1. 1 At Danes Hill School, we value all pupils' education and aim to provide a broad and balanced curriculum that is accessible to all pupils between the ages of 2 and 13.
 The driving principle behind our curriculum is to guide children so that they become independent and confident individuals who enjoy succeeding.
-We aim to be a community of learners, excited by the opportunities that new skills, knowledge and experiences can bring.

-The school aims for academic excellence.
-This means that results do matter, but these results reflect breadth and opportunity across the curriculum.

-Danes Hill achieves excellent results in 11+, Common Entrance and Public-School examinations, together with a variety of nationally recognised tests and examinations.

-The curriculum is under constant review and change is actively promoted.
+We aim to be a community of learners, excited by the opportunities that new skills, knowledge and experiences can bring. - 1.
+2 The Fundamental British Values are embedded in the curriculum, promoting tolerance, respect and embracing the diverse society and world we live in. - 1.
+3 The school aspires to academic excellence.
+This means that results do matter, but only as a reflection of the breadth and opportunity across the curriculum. - 1.
+4 Danes Hill achieves excellent results in 11+, Common Entrance together with a variety of nationally recognised assessments and examinations. - 1.
+5 The curriculum is under constant review and change is actively promoted.

-Regulatory requirements and Statutory Guidance

-Our curriculum is designed to fulfil the regulatory requirements of a curriculum as outlined in the ISI documentation (Handbook for the Inspection of Schools - The Regulatory Requirements) and at: The Independent School Standards - Guidance for independent schools (publishing.service.gov.uk).
+2. Legal Framework and Other Policies

+- 2. 1 Our curriculum is designed to fulfil the regulatory requirements of a curriculum as outlined in the following legislation and guidance: - (Handbook for the inspection of association independent schools, including residential (boarding) schools and registered early years settings - The Education (Independent School Standards) Regulations 2014 - Education Act 2002 - Children Act 2004 - The Equality Act 2010 - Early years foundation stage (EYFS) statutory framework - DfE (2014) 'Special educational needs and disability code of practice: 0 to 25 years' - DfE (2023) 'Statutory framework for the early years foundation stage' - DfE (2024) 'Working together to improve school attendance' - 2.
+2 This policy should be read in conjunction with the following policies: - Inclusive Education and Equal Opportunities Policy - Special Educational Needs and Disabilities (SEND) Policy - English as Additional Language (EAL) Policy - RSHE Policy - Assessment Policy - EYFS Policy - More Able and Talented Policy

-Aims and Objectives
+3. Aims and Objectives